 P-54: Survivor CatFemale | Born January 2017 | Alive

-In late February of 2017, NPS researchers marked the kitten while the mother was away from the den.
-She has only one known half-sibling, P-53, from a litter born in June 2015.
+P-54 also has a known half-sibling, P-53, from a litter born in June 2015.
 Kittens from that litter (including P-43) and a previous one (P-36 and P-37) all died as a result of predation from other wildlife.

 In January 2018, P-54's mom, P-23, was found dead near the side of Malibu Canyon Road, likely from being struck by a vehicle.
 P-54 was one year old at the time of her mom's death, which is typically around the time when kittens leave their mother.
 Fortunately, she survived.
-DNA results show that the young female mountain lion our biologist captured on February 27th on the Pepperdine University campus is P-54.
+DNA results show that the young female mountain lion our biologist captured on February 27, 2018 on the Pepperdine University campus is P-54.